Plasmath/noble-tools/README.md

   * **export1D.py**
   * **intersect1D.py**
   * **solve1D.py**
+    * **solvepyritohedral.py** when working with truncated cube or small rhombicuboctahedral armies, as these armies have special pyritohedral subsymmetries.
-  * Make sure to configure the two python files with the correct armies and symmetries before running.
+  * ## Always make sure to configure the two python files with the correct armies and symmetries before running!

 ## Todo
-* Get rid of the junk solutions in 1D search
+* Make critical curve searching work better
 * Finish 2D search